mvolkmann/blog/src/bun.md

 ## HTTP Server

+Bun has builtin support for implementing HTTP servers using the `Bun.serve` function.

-To implement a basic HTTP server, replace the contents of `index.ts` with the following:
+To implement a basic HTTP server, create a Bun project and replace the contents of `index.ts` with the following:

 ```js